litprog/litprog/lit_v2/63_parse.md

 ### Future Work

+#### Mark Code Block as Data to Limit Screen/Print Output

+ - Annotation for data sections.
+Probably only excerpts of these should be displayed/printed by default and on screens there may be styling to expand/collapse these large data blocks.
+Wasting screen real estate and paper for data is probably not desireable.

 #### Better Handling of dependencies

 Currently a `session` block must specify each recursive dependency in the `requires` field, not just those it directly depends upon.
 It would be nice if for example the `test_parse` session would only have to declare its dependency direct dependencies, eg. `src/litprog/parse.py` and `src/litprog/cli.py`.

 Alternatively, we could add syntax specific parsing for each block, to determine what each one provides and requires.
 For the python syntax for example, we could parse `import <module_name>` lines to determine what the requirements for a code block are and we could parse from the field `filepath: module_name.py` to determine that it provides that python module.